lwjkl/lite/README.md

 - top-k result to search - the number of top results to return, sorted by distance.

 Plotting the embeddings by providing the path to the index and metadata.

-> [!NOTE]
-> You can launch the API and navigate to `/ui` endpoint to access the download result function.

-Downloading the results,

-- To download results as JSON, check the Download Results as JSON box before searching.
-- To download raw images, after clicking the Search button, the top 9 most similar images will be displayed on the right panel.
-An option will be available below them to download the images as a ZIP file.

-> [!IMPORTANT]
-> You need to start the API before using the application via cli.